-Once you have clicked "Review" to view a submission, you will see the "Application" information which contains: 1.
-The primary social impact track to which the team applied, 2.
-The entry title, and, 3.
-The 150-word project summary.
+Once you have clicked on a submission, on the left side of the page you will see the "Application" information which contains: 1.
+The submission title, 2.
+The 150-word project summary, and 3.
+The link to the three-page application.